‘My father will be watching’: family on hand as Wes Petterson Memorial Park officially opens in Weldon

 “It’s so heartwarming to see, they’ve done such a great job,” Petterson Jr. said.

-Additionally, six flag poles were erected next to the park that now wave the flags of Canada, Saskatchewan, Metis Nation, and James Smith Cree Nation, while the flags of the Peter Chapman Band and Chakastaypasin Band will be raised at a later date.
+Additionally, six flag poles were erected next to the park that now wave the flags of Canada, Saskatchewan, Metis Nation, and James Smith Cree Nation.
+Flags from the Peter Chapman Band and Chakastaypasin Band will be raised at a later date.
 The flags were raised to thank everyone who donated and helped make the park come to life.

 The park was built entirely from donations by local businesses and community members, which was highlighted by a $116,000 donation by James Smith Cree Nation in April.